edithturn/CKAD-training/04-Replication-controller/Readme.md

 The major difference between replication controller and replica set. is **selector**
 "Selector" is requeired in replica set.
-*ReplicaSet is the new recommended way fro scaling*
+*ReplicaSet is the new recommended way for scaling*

+* Replication controller is possible just with a node, is possible to depele the previous pod and create a new one

 ```bash
 # Replication Controller